hchiam/learning-cypress/cucumber/README.md

 # click on the .feature file
 ```

-The 2 key test files:
+The 2 key test files: (out of 4 files)

 ```text
 cypress